Centrepins and using them, especially for Barbel Fishing

 Centrepins are subject to some contradictory discussion, and from what I've read even some of the so-called 'experts' suffer from the same contradictions.
 Much has been written before on the subject and this is my attempt to put my point of view, but it is my opinion and there are no rights or wrongs.

 I do not advocate that Barbellers should use c'pins, nor do I say that they offer advantages therefore they should be used.
 I do say that they offer advantages for me and I would not normally use anything else - given that the conditions are right.
 Let's not be dogmatic, and I'm not - if conditions are right only for, say, a fixed-spool/baitrunner then I will use a fixed-spool/baitrunner.
-But worth mentioning I think, is that a few seasons ago (Oct 04) I caught my first barbel on a fixed-spool for 25 years - that's no exaggeration, and did I enjoy it? well no, not a lot.
+But worth mentioning I think, is that I rarely find that conditions are not right for (me) using a c'pin and it was many seasons ago (Oct 04) I had caught my first barbel on a fixed-spool for 25 years - that's no exaggeration, and did I enjoy it? well no, not a lot.

 If you think that a c'pin is not for you and you are happy with fixed-spool/baitrunner reels then fine; if you think that using a c'pin limits you then fine; if you think that you can only use a c'pin down the nearside then fine; if you think that c'pin users are just romantics then fine; it's all a matter of choice.